 Born on or after 1 January 1961

-An employee born on or after 1 January 1961 is entitled to further reduction of working hours from the month they turn 57.
-The additional rights are as follows:
+An employee born on or after 1 January 1961 is entitled to further reduction in working hours from the month they turn 57.
+The additional entitlements are as follows:

 - 57 years 36 hours per year